sonic-pi-net/sonic-pi/etc/doc/cheatsheets/synths.md

     - default: 52
     - constraints: must be zero or greater
     - May be changed whilst playing
-    - Has slide parameters for shaping changes
+    - Has slide options for shaping changes
   * amp:
     - doc: The amplitude of the sound.
 Typically a value between 0 and 1.
 Higher amplitudes may be used, but won't make the sound louder, they will just reduce the quality of all the sounds currently being played (due to compression.)
     - default: 1
     - constraints: must be zero or greater
     - May be changed whilst playing
-    - Has slide parameters for shaping changes
+    - Has slide options for shaping changes
   * pan:
     - doc: Position of sound in stereo.
 With headphones on, this means how much of the sound is in the left ear, and how much is in the right ear.
 With a value of -1, the sound is completely in the left ear, a value of 0 puts the sound equally in both ears and a value of 1 puts the sound in the right ear.
 Values in between -1 and 1 move the sound accordingly.
     - default: 0
     - constraints: must be a value between -1 and 1 inclusively
     - May be changed whilst playing
-    - Has slide parameters for shaping changes
+    - Has slide options for shaping changes
   * attack:
     - doc: Amount of time (in beats) for sound to reach full amplitude (attack_level).
 A short attack (i.e. 0.01) makes the initial part of the sound very percussive like a sharp tap.
 A longer attack (i.e 1) fades the sound in gently.
 Full length of sound is attack + decay + sustain + release.
     - default: 0